Rune75/pySignalAnalyzer/README.md

 ## pySignalAnalyzer
-pySignalAnalyzer is python class implementation of a sampled signal analyzer used for testing ADC signal quality or other sampled signals.
+pySignalAnalyzer is a python class implementation of a sampled signal analyzer used for testing ADC signal quality or other sampled signals.

 The output of the analysis includes:
 - THD